souravi12/Simple-fire-wall/README.md

 Firelite

 Introduction
-The Simple Java Firewall is a basic IP-based firewall application created in Java.
+The Firelite is a basic IP-based firewall application created in Java.
 It listens on a specified port (default: 8080) and controls access by allowing or blocking connections based on a predefined list of IP addresses.
 This project demonstrates how to implement a basic firewall using Java sockets, providing a foundation for learning network security concepts in Java.

 Features
 - IP Filtering: Accepts or blocks incoming connections based on configured IP addresses.